 - Free order of checks

-- Visa debit card for payments
+- Free Visa debit card and first box of checks

 - Free online bill payment for one-time and recurring payments